reujab/knightweb.dev/src/articles/emulating-raspberry-pi/index.md

 - Allows GPU emulation
 - Works for a backup image or an image downloaded from [here](https://www.raspberrypi.com/software/operating-systems/)

+[^1]: Any changes you make in the guest VM will reflect to the .img file.
+Copy it to preserve the original.

 You will learn:

 1. How to install Debian (32 or 64-bit arm)
 2. How to modify the initrd to include virtio_gpu and other modules
 3. How to boot an unmodified Raspberry Pi image using the modified initrd

-If you are emulating a Raspberry Pi 4 or later, follow the 64-bit instructions.
-For older targets, follow the 32-bit instructions.

-[^1]: Any changes you make in the guest VM will reflect to the .img file.
-Copy it to preserve the original.

 ## Setup